 I like his humorous writing style.
 Is he like that in real life?

 He tries.
 Unfortunately his sharp tongue occasionally cuts the roof of his mouth causing him to bleed profusely rather than delivering an appropriately witty comeback.

 Who are the main influences on his writing?

 What’s his poison?

 This depends entirely upon the occasion — at home Priyan has been known to pair beverages with his film selection.
 Priyan is happy to drink beer by the pint, though he’d prefer to drink something Belgian in a nice glass.
 In a cocktail bar he can typically be found drinking a Martini (a little wet and a little dirty), a Manhattan (perfect, no cherry) or an Old Fashioned (so long as the bartender has time to make one properly).
 For something a little more bespoke, ask him about the Phoenix Down.
 His real love, however, is whisky.
-His preference is Talisker Distiller’s Edition, produced in the only distillery on the Isle of Skye, but he’s also partial to Dalmore, Glenmorangie and most decent single malts.
-He indulges his tastes as a member of the Scotch Malt Whisky Society.
+His preference is Talisker Distiller’s Edition from the Isle of Skye, but he’s also partial to Dalmore, Balvenie and most decent single malts.

 What’s his Xbox Live GamerTag/PSN ID/Steam ID?